-Once you've decided you're going to hire a Virtual Assistant it's time to start looking for one - but it can be difficult to know where to start.
+Once you've decided you're going to hire a Virtual Assistant it's time to start looking for one - but it can be difficult to know where to begin.
 There are several different ways to find a Virtual Assistant - all with different advantages and disadvantages.

 Here we explore the top few ways to find a Virtual Assistant to join your team.

 One of the most popular places to find a Virtual Assistant is to search freelancing platforms like UpWork, Freelancer, or PeoplePerHour.
-There are dozens of sites that offer to connect businesses and enterprises up with a freelance VA for short or long-term work.
+There are dozens of sites that offer to connect businesses and enterprises with a freelance VA for short or long-term work.

 Depending on the platform, searching is pretty straightforward.
 You can choose by country, budget, or skills.
 Many of these platforms allow their freelancers to write fairly extensive profiles or bios that list their skills and proficiencies, which can save you a lot of time if you’re trying to get someone up to speed in a niche industry.

-The other way you can connect with freelancers on these channels is through listing a job.
+The other way you can connect with freelancers on these channels is by listing a job.
 Here, you can outline the terms, conditions, and minimum requirements and sit back and wait to be inundated with applicants.
 From there, all you have to do is pick the right person for the job.

 However, choosing the best person for the job isn’t always easy.
 Some platforms have a tight screening process; others, not so much.
 While you will have many people to choose between, a large portion of them will not have the experience or quality to do the job.